SpiderDave/DavePatcher/README.md

             b2 2 3 h
             end tilemap

-    export map <tilemap> <file>
+    export map [<x> <y>] <tilemap> <file>
         export tile data to png file using a tile map.
+If <x> and <y> are specified, adjust to this position in the image.
+You can also use variables "TILEMAPX" and "TILEMAPY" in place of these parameters.
         Example:
             export map batman batman_sprite_test.png

-    import map <tilemap> <file>
+    import map [<x> <y>] <tilemap> <file>
-        import tile data from png file using a tile map
+        import tile data from png file using a tile map.
+If <x> and <y> are specified, adjust to this position in the image.
+You can also use variables "TILEMAPX" and "TILEMAPY" in place of these parameters.
         Example:
             import map batman batman_sprite_test.png